Are Limiting Beliefs Impacting Your Leadership?

 Now, I speak for a living.
 I am on stages and in front of rooms leading groups all the time.
 And yet, there is still that underlying nervousness.
 Will I be judged for being too much?
 Will I be judged for not being enough?
 Will I be judged for being overweight?

 The truth is, I am judging myself.
 I am holding myself back.
 I am keeping myself at a distance from my own success.
 My weight is a safe place to hide, to not have to be perfect, to let go.
 Consciously this feels crazy and at odds with the success I am creating in my business right now and the success and visibility that I say I want.

 There is a part of me that is still that little girl longing to be heard and seen; to be acknowledged for all of who she is and at the same time afraid of being judged or dismissed.
 After my conversation with Danielle yesterday, I have some new clarity and some renewed commitment to owning all of who I am.

 There is a powerful Money Breakthrough Process I take my clients through to create a new money power statement.
 That statement is often not about money but about claiming our gifts.
 I took myself through this process in my journal today and I am claiming â€śI am a woman who is recognized and acknowledged for my intellect.â€ť It was hard to type that here and to claim it out loud.

-My challenges have showed up in my body issues and struggles with my weight.
-Yours may be showing up in your business, your money or your relationships.
 We all have limiting beliefs that keep us stuck.
-If you would like my support on working through those limiting beliefs so that you can fully integrate your gifts into your business and claim your genius, letâ€™s talk.
+If you would like my support on working through those limiting beliefs so that you can fully integrate your gifts into your life, career or business and claim your genius, letâ€™s talk.

 I would love for you to share in the comments below your own journey towards claiming all of who you are.